kapiziom/nesrust/README.md

 # nesrust: NES Emulator in Rust 🎮

-**NESRust** is a simple Nintendo Entertainment System (NES) emulator written in Rust, focusing on modularity and code clarity.
+**NESRust** is a work-in-progress Nintendo Entertainment System (NES) emulator written in Rust, with a focus on **modularity, code clarity, and learning low-level system design**.

 ## 🚀 Features Implemented